yagebu/dotfiles/README.md

 ## Desktop Environment

-I'm currently using Awesome WM as window manager.
-Current config is the mulitcolor theme from the awesome-copycats repo (slightly modified).
+I'm currently using sway as window manager.
 Suspend/resume is handled by systemd and default settings.
 TLP for energy saving.
 NetworkManager for wifi.
-GDM as login manager, since a (minimal) GNOME is installed too.
-Slimlock provides the lockscreen and is started by systemd.
+SDDM as login manager.
+Swaylock provides the lockscreen and is started by systemd.

 ## Other programs